Lightning Safety Awareness Week is June 18–24, 2023

 - If in a boat, get to shore and indoors as quickly as possible when a thunderstorm approaches.

 - If going inside is not possible, such as during a long hike, avoid open areas such as fields or hilltops and stay away from tall, isolated trees or tall objects.
 When in a forest, seek a lower group of trees.
+Do not be the tallest object in the area.

 - Avoid water, wet items, electronic equipment, landline phones, plumbing and metal objects.
 They conduct electricity very well, and lightning can travel far along them.